0xibrR/0xibrR/README.md

 ## About

-Computer Engineering student passionate about building practical software solutions and continuously improving my skills in software engineering, networking, and cybersecurity.
+Computer Engineering student with a strong interest in software engineering, Android development, networking, and cybersecurity.
+I enjoy building practical applications and continuously improving my technical skills through real-world projects.

 ---